WebView is Finally Coming to SwiftUI

 }

-For the cases where you just don’t want to display web content, the SafariWebView can be used to show a SFSafariViewController that contains a toolbar with navigation controls.
+For cases where you just don’t want to display web content, the SafariWebView can be used to show a SFSafariViewController that contains a toolbar with navigation controls.

 A New, Native WebView